Receding Gums

 Gum Recession Treatment

-If the symptoms of gum recession have started to appear in the person, it would be good to consult a dentist who is specialized in this field.
+If the symptoms of gum recession have started to appear in the person, it would be good to consult a dentist who specializes in this field.
 Once the conditions that cause gingival recession are eliminated, its progression can be stopped.
 Then the treatment starts.
 This period may vary depending on the treatment technique.
 Generally, the treatment for gum recession can vary from a week to a month.

 There are various treatment methods for gum recession.
 Treatment methods may vary depending on the cause of the gingival recession.
 Apart from this, the dentist may prefer simple and protective techniques or various gingival applications, depending on the level of gingival recession.